 Inasmuch as the system of records did provide for an accumulation of payments for categories for the performance of any work or the furnishing or hiring of any materials or supplies, the results of such an accumulation could not reasonably be ascertained.
 Disbursements were reviewed, however, to determine whether any clear-cut violations existed.
 None were noted.

 Corrective Action Plan

-The Authority's one comment and recommendation noted in the 2010 audit report was resolved in 2011.
+The Authority had no comments noted in the 2012 audit report.

 $\frac{\text{POLLUTION CONTROL FINANCING AUTHORITY OF WARREN COUNTY}}{\text{SUMMARY OF RECOMMENDATIONS}}$

 It is recommended that:

 None.